findkit/findkit/packages/docs/docs/ui/api/events.md

 Emitted when a FindkitUI instance is being constructed.
 Allows full customization of the options passed to it.
-Useful when you need to modify a FindkitUI instance when you cannot cannot access the code actually creating the instance.
+Useful when you need to modify a FindkitUI instance when you cannot access the code actually creating the instance.
 For example when the [Findkit WordPress plugin](https://findk.it/wp) creates the instance in a Gutenberg block.